-Device Reservation System Select one of the following options: Enabled - Enables the Device Reservation System (the default).
-For information on the Device Reservation System, refer to "Reserving Devices" on page 202.
+Field Description/Action Event Notifica tion & Response Rules Run Task If checked (the default), all tasks that are scheduled due to event rules must be approved.
+For example, if a configuration policy non-compliance event occurs, thereby triggering a task for corrective action, the task must be approved before deployment.
+Device Reserv vation System Device Reservation System Select one of the following options: Enabled - Enables the Device Reservation System (the default).
+For information about the Device Reservation System, see"Reserving Devices" on page 202.
 Disabled - Disables the Device Reservation System.
 Default Duration Enter the number of minutes devices and/or device groups can remain reserved.
 The default is 60 minutes.
 Max Number of Columns in Activity Calendar Sets the maximum number of columns in the Activity Calendar.
 The default value is 1024.
-For information on the Activity Calendar, refer to "Activity Calendar" on page 203.

-Field Description/Action Minimum Overlap for Half-Hour Set the minimum number of minutes into a half-hour a reservation must extend for it to be displayed on the Activity Calendar as reserved for that half-hour.
+For information about the Activity Calendar, see "Activity Calendar" on page 202.
+Minimum Overlap for Half-Hour Set the minimum number of minutes into a half-hour a reservation must extend for it to be displayed on the Activity Calendar as reserved for that half-hour.
 The default value is 5 minutes.
-Telnet/SSH Proxy R eservation Device Reservations for Telnet/SSH Proxy The NA Telnet/SSH Proxy can be used to access and configure devices.
+Telnet/SSH Pr roxy Reservation Device Reservations for Telnet/SSH Proxy The NA Telnet/SSH Proxy can be used to access and configure devices.
 It provides access control, keystroke session logging, and in-line commenting capabilities.
 Select one of the following options: Ignore - Ignore device reservations when accessing devices via the Telnet/SSH proxy (the default).
-For information on the Device Reservation System, refer to "Reserving Devices" on page 202.
-Warn - Warn users if an approved device reservation does not exist when connecting to a device via the Telnet/SHH proxy.
+For information about the Device Reservation System, see "Reserving Devices" on page 202. • Warn - Warn users if an approved device reservation does not exist when connecting to a device via the Telnet/SSH proxy.
 Prevent - Prevent users from connecting to a device via the Telnet/SSH proxy if an approved device reservation does not exist.
 If the user has Override permission, he/she is prompted as to whether or not to override non-access to the device.
 If Warn or Prevent is selected, NA looks for a matching device reservation, including user, device or device group, if approved, and the time reserved for the multi-task project.

-No Device Reservation Warning Message Enter the warning message to display when an approved device reservation does not exist.
-The default warning message is: WARNING: You do not have an approved reservation for this device at this time.
+Field Description/Action No Device Reservation Warning Message Enter the warning message to display when an approved device reservation does not exist.
+The default warning message is: WARNING: You do not have an approved reservation for this device at this time .
 You have the option of deleting the default warning message.